 There are only four hearing sites in Maine.
-For many people, traveling to a hearing location is time consuming and can be intimidating.
-At Leen, Chase & Dufour, our clients are able to simply travel to our office, centrally located in Maine, and participate in hearings through video teleconferencing.
-We are one of the first law firms in the State to offer this option, and we service clients throughout Central, Eastern and Mid-Coast Maine.
+For many people, traveling to a hearing location is time-consuming and can be intimidating.
+At Leen, Chase, & Dufour, our clients are able to simply travel to our office, centrally located in Bangor, Maine, and participate in hearings through video teleconferencing.
+We are one of the first law firms in the State to offer this option.
+We service clients throughout Central, Eastern, and Midcoast Maine.

 No Fees Unless Your Claim Is Successful

 Our fees are contingent upon the successful outcome of your case.
 We only get paid if and when you do.
 It costs you nothing to meet with us, so contact our representatives today to arrange a free consultation.

 It is common for the initial Social Security application to be denied.
 If your application has been denied, don’t lose hope.
 You have the right to request reconsideration and a hearing with an administrative law judge.
 Regardless of your occupation, if you can no longer work due to a disability, you are entitled to receive the disability benefits you have been contributing to throughout your working career.